 - Check out our Judicial Clerkships website for more information, including sample cover letters, résumés, timelines, and forms to help you with the process.

 What are my chances of being successful?
-For the class of 2015, University of Richmond School of Law ranked 20th nationally for state court clerkships.
-And for federal clerkships, our three year average puts us 32nd nationally — ahead of Georgetown, GW, Emory, and Illinois.
+For the class of 2017, University of Richmond School of Law ranked 16th nationally for state court clerkships, and ranked 28th for federal clerkships.